 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Inducer of neuronal differentiation in mesenchymal stem cells (MSCs) with specific phenotype change.
+TCS 2210 is an inducer of neuronal differentiation in mesenchymal stem cells (MSCs) with specific phenotype change.
 Increases expression of neuronal markers β-III tubulin and NSE without cytotoxicity.

 |Storage||Store at -20°C|